-See the World Without Leaving Home: Travel During Quarantine was written by Carson a part-time travel blogger and full-time travel lover who was living abroad in Spain and currently works in Public Relations in the Big Apple.
-She loves sharing tales of her trips on her travel blog and her Instagram account.
+Today’s post was written by Carson, a part-time travel blogger and full-time travel lover who was living abroad in Spain and currently works in public relations in the Big Apple.
+She loves sharing tales of her trips on her travel blog.
 When she’s not planning her next trip, Carson loves cooking (and eating) and is always down for a workout.
-She’s also a very helpful volunteer for the NYC Chapter of The Nomadic Network!
+She’s also a very helpful volunteer for the NYC chapter of The Nomadic Network!

 Planes are grounded.
 Hostels are empty.
 Restaurants are closed.
 Trips have been postponed (or cancelled).
 Streets are quiet.
 No matter where you live, the world is functioning a little (or maybe a lot) differently than it once was.
 But for many, the travel bug is just biting harder than ever.
 Whether you’re feeling nostalgic for past trips or antsy for your next, there are plenty of ways to make the most of the moment and have an adventure right from your own home.

-Here are tips to explore and discover without ever going near an airport.
+Here are tips for exploring and discovering without ever going near an airport.

-Sometimes the fondest memories of a trip come from the scrumptious bites enjoyed with friends, strangers, or maybe even alone.
+Sometimes the fondest memories of a trip come from the scrumptious bites enjoyed with friends or strangers, or maybe even alone.
 One taste, or sometimes just the sight of a delicacy you enjoyed while traveling, can take you right back to that moment.
-Whether you’re master of the street food scene or only dine at 5-star restaurants, chances are you’ve had some mouth-watering meals on your trips.
+Whether you’re master of the street food scene or only dine at five-star restaurants, chances are you’ve had some mouth-watering meals on your trips.